 The northern part of the island is included in the Mljet National Park, with the two breathtaking salted water lakes of Veliko and Malo Jezero.
 The lakes are excellent for hiking, swimming and snorkeling, while the tiny islet of St. Mary houses the old 12th century St. Mary’s Church, abandoned in the last century and now a popular sight.

-The island of Mljet also features superb beaches, excellent hiking paths, as well as cycling, diving or kayaking opportunities.
+The island of Mljet also features some of the best beaches in Croatia, excellent hiking paths, as well as cycling, diving or kayaking opportunities.

 How to get to Mljet Island – You can choose a guided tour from Dubrovnik.
 There is a regular car ferry connecting Sobra on the eastern side of the island to Prapratno on the mainland.
 There are also passenger ferries from Dubrovnik to Polace and from Split to Pomena (through Brac, Hvar and Korcula islands).